The 16 Very Best Things to Do in Ironbridge Gorge

 Did you know?

-• It’s regarded that traditional British fish and chips are to be cooked in beef dripping.
+• It’s widely believed that traditional British fish and chips are cooked in beef dripping.

-• Blists Hill is dog friendly, so you can bring your pooch along!
+• Blists Hill is dog-friendly so that you can bring your pooch along!
 Add it to your list of things to do in Ironbridge with dogs.

 3 | Visit the Ironbridge Gorge Museums

 Look no further than the Ironbridge Gorge Museums for things to do in Ironbridge.
-We’ve already mentioned Blists Hill Victorian Town, but the Ironbridge Gorge Museums consists of 10 museums and attractions listed below.
-Scroll down for the opening times of each museum.
+We’ve already mentioned Blists Hill Victorian Town, but the Ironbridge Gorge Museums comprise 10 museums and attractions, listed below.
+Scroll down to see the opening hours of each museum.

 Blists Hill